bulka4/spark_kubernetes/readme.md

 ### Docker image - Bind mounting
 The /home/spark/notebooks folder from a container will be mounted to the /home/username/notebooks folder on the host.
 This way all the notebooks which we create in Jupyter Notebook will be saved on host in the /home/username/notebooks folder, and the same folder will be used as a mounted volume for Kubernetes SparkApplication resource.

 This way we can develop scripts in Jupyter Notebook, they will be saved on host and then they will be ran on the Kubernetes cluster using the SparkApplication resource.
-More details about that workflow is in the 'Workflow - developing code in Jupyter and deploying on Kubernetes' section of this documentation.
+More details about that workflow are in the 'Workflow - developing code in Jupyter and deploying on Kubernetes' section of this documentation.